term7/RaspberryPi-USB-Privacy-Gadget/README.md

 # 14 - To Do

-We are planning to create a simple web interface that makes it easy for you to connect to new Wifi-Networks, block and allow IP-Address Ranges with your ASN Script. etc.
+We are planning to create a simple web interface that makes it easy for you to connect to new Wifi-Networks, block and allow IP-Address Ranges with an [ASN_IPFire_Script](https://notabug.org/maloe/ASN_IPFire_Script). etc.

-#### RECOMMENDATIONS:

-We do recommend you secure your SSH configuration, i.e. by changing the default ssh port - maybe you even want to use a hardware key (i.e. Yubikey) to log into your Raspberry Pi.

 ## MIT License

-Copyright (c) 2021 term7
+Copyright (c) 2022 term7

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: